 Maybe one day we’ll come to look at things differently, but when it comes to Christmas time most of our formulas look pretty similar: LIGHTS + SNOW + FOOD = FESTIVE.

 Hardcore Yule-lovers know to head to Europe for Christmas markets for hand-crafted gifts and over-the-top decorations.
 They’re a snow-flecked metaphorical feast of golds, greens and reds and a literal feast of whatever local delicacy gets eaten in universally huge portions – plus whatever the local version of mulled wine.
 Santa has those roomy trousers for a reason, you know.

 Bag a budget flight and they’re a hop, skip and a jump away for a short break.
 And once you get there you can navigate the twisting, cobbled streets like a pro and share aspirational food porn on Instagram – just as you would back home in the UK.
-It’s all thanks to Go Roam, which lets you use your phone in any one of 71 destinations with no worries about roaming fees.
+It’s all thanks to Go Roam, which lets you use your phone in any one of over 70 destinations with no worries about roaming fees.

 Sweden’s captial is positively crawling with Christmas markets.
 For the most authentically Scandi experience head to Skansen – it serves as an open-air history museum (and zoo) for the rest of the year.
 Get yourself a mug or two of hot glogg (mulled wine with brandy), and try a flame-cooked

 With its baroque and Art Nouveau architecture, Budapest is a beautiful city all year round – so imagine how downright Christmassy it gets between November and December.
 Feast on roast goose and stuffed cabbage, hot roasted chestnuts and lángos – that’s deep-fried pastry topped with cheese and garlic.
 OMG.

 Prague, Czech Republic